Aliases for FLT4 Gene

 Previous GeneCards Identifiers for FLT4 Gene

 This gene encodes a tyrosine kinase receptor for vascular endothelial growth factors C and D. The protein is thought to be involved in lymphangiogenesis and maintenance of the lymphatic endothelium.
 Mutations in this gene cause hereditary lymphedema type IA. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FLT4 Gene

 FLT4 (Fms Related Tyrosine Kinase 4) is a Protein Coding gene.
-Diseases associated with FLT4 include lymphedema, hereditary, ia and hemangioma, capillary infantile.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with FLT4 include Lymphedema, Hereditary, Ia and Hemangioma, Capillary Infantile.
+Among its related pathways are Activation of cAMP-Dependent PKA and mTOR signaling pathway (KEGG).
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is FGFR1.
+An important paralog of this gene is KDR.

 UniProtKB/Swiss-Prot for FLT4 Gene